PLEASE NOTE: New dates are listed for GMM meetings, look under the calendar tab for dates.

-CUPE 5500 represents almost 200 members.
+CUPE 5500 represents over 210 members.
 The local is comprised of OC Transpo supervisors and support staff in Fleet & Facilities Maintenance, Transportation, and Transit Law Enforcement.
 We proudly keep Ottawa’s public transit running, and we keep it safe.

 This is your executive:

 - Transit Law Enforcement – Dan Faust

 - Transit Fleet & Facilities Maintenance – Dave Johnson

 - Shawn Emery